mpusz/wg21-papers/src/3133R0_first_factor.md

 basic implementations are easy to write, robust and efficient implementations are tricky and subtle.
 If results are required at compile time, the difficulty increases even more, because compilers limit the number of algorithmic iterations.
-In fact, there's a real risk that a `constexpr` function that produces results for every 64-bit input is even possible for end user code!
+In fact, there's a real risk that a `constexpr` function that produces results for every 64-bit input is not even possible for end user code!

-Providing a high quality implementation in the C++ standard library would make a future standard units and quantities library much easier to write, and may even be a hard blocker for it.
+Providing a high quality `first_factor` implementation in the C++ standard library would pave the way for a future standard units and quantities library.
+(Without it, the latter is at least much harder to write, and may even be impossible.)
 But that's not the only reason to desire it: given the wide diversity of use cases for integer factorization, we expect it would also enable many more applications that we can't yet anticipate.

 ---
 references: